Hidden history of Moses

 ... and yet, ahMose himself was not buried in this tomb, despite the fact that all the canons of the tomb, including the funeral pit in a small cell in the western wall, were created.

 Genealogy has little to do with location.
 Exodus never mentions that Moses did a desert crossing not to mention crossing Nile, Red Sea and Sinai Peninsula (and possibly Red Sea again) to reach Zippora's home.
 This seems to be "urban" legend concocted to support the idea that Jethro was "definitely not" black and that all descendants of Midia aka "Medianites" live in (Saudi) Arabia.
 This notion is simply absurd.
 (Did Esau or Joseph stay in Israel?)
-More likely Moses simply took one of his ships (with as much of his 'loot' as he and his mother could stuff in) and sailed the Nile to Kush with his men and servants to lay low for a while until his mother sent him word that he could come back.
-This way his mother could financially support Moses relatively easily by using the family ships and Moses could send luxury items back to his mother and his family back in Egypt.
+More likely Moses simply took one of his ships (with as much of his 'loot' as he and his servants could stuff in) and sailed the Nile to Kush with his men and servants to lay low for a while until his family sent him word that he could come back.
+This way his family could financially support Moses relatively easily by using the family ships and Moses could send luxury items back to them in Egypt.
 Business was good.
 He was finally safely away from the murderous court of ahMose family.
 Time passed.

 Kush was also called Nubia.
 It was located on the Nile Valley south of Egypt.
 To control commerce on Nile the Egyptians pressed south into Kush.
 Many centuries caravans and ships from the south supplied Egypt with exotic treasures while adopting their religion and paying customs to their Egyptian neighbors.
 Such ships offered easy escape to south from Egypt.
 Genesis lists Afrik a dark skinned descendant of Midia who gives his name to Africa!
 These families were spread far and wide and should not be confused with locations.
 In this context both Kenʹite and Midia clearly refer to family lineage while Kush refers to kingdom, language and location.
 "Kush" was also the language that Moses spoke 40 years after escaping Egypt to the Kingdom of Kush.
 The native name of the Kushite Kingdom was recorded in Egyptian as k3š, likely pronounced kuɫuʃ or kuʔuʃ in Middle Egyptian when the term was first used for Nubia, based on the New Kingdom-era Akkadian transliteration as the genitive kūsi.
 Meroitic is an extinct language also referred to some as Kushite after the apparent attested endoethnonym Meroitic qes, qos (transcribed in Egyptian as kꜣš).
 Even though the language of Kush no longer exist remnants of it still live to this day in common usage. (ref. food.
 Arabic: كُسْكُس kuskus)